Clearlingo Editing and Proofreading

 Parenthetical dash

-An en dash can also be used in place of a comma or a pair of parentheses.
+An en dash can also be used in place of a comma or a pair of parentheses (or brackets).
 It is a stronger break than a pair of commas and gives more emphasis than parentheses.

-It is New Zealand English (and standard British English) style to use a spaced en dash in this context.
-Oxford style and American publishers use a closed up em dash in for this same function.
+It is New Zealand English style to use a spaced en dash in this context.
+(Oxford style and American publishers use a closed up em dash in for this same function.)

 He was walking – as he always did – to the dairy.
 (New Zealand English)